samcottle/notes/commandline.md

   - `/usr/share/doc`: Documentation for the binaries in `/usr/bin`.
 This is organised by package.
 - `/var`: Contains 'various' data.
 Any data that will likely change, such as databases or mail files.
 - `/var/log`: Contains log files of system activity. `/var/log/messages` is probably the most used.

+### Using `alias` to create commands
+This is a way of stringing multiple commands together in a sequence, referred to as an `alias`.
+Each command in an alias is seperated by a semicolon.
+Here's what defining an alias, `myAlias`, with three commands looks like:
+`alias myAlias='cd ..; mkdir new; ls'`

+Now we can use the command `myAlias` to invoke those three commands.

+**Tip**: Use the `type` command (i.e. `type myAlias`) for info on an alias you've defined.

+**Note**: Before creating an alias, check whether it's already in use by an installed program.
+An easy way to do this is using the `type` command.
+So `type myAlias` will either return information on what type of file `myAlias` is (you probably shouldn't create an alias with this name, unless you want to overwrite it), or `not found` (it's fair game).

+### Getting help
+The commands for getting help aren't standardised, but generally speaking you can use the following to find out about a command:
+- `help`: Gets help information for built-in programs.
+For help information on how to use the change directory command, you'd use `help cd`.
+- `--help`: Gets more info on the syntax of a command.
+So `mkdir --help` gives you a list of arguments you can use with the `mkdir` command, for example.
+- `info`: Gets the programs manual. `info ls` brings up the manual for the `ls` command.
+This gives you a very similar result to `man`, but more to the point.
+- `man`: Gets the programs manual. `man ls` brings up the manual for the `ls` command.
+This gives you a very similar result to `info`, but with more contextual information.
+- `whatis`: Display a brief discription of the command. `whatis ls` Gives you a short description, like `list directory contents`.